-AC power supplies come in two varieties.
-The two variations of AC power supply include an unregulated and regulated format.
-Regulated AC power supplies do not have many alternating design options, while unregulated power supplies do not have the ability to supply constant voltage to a load.
+AC power supplies come in two varieties or formats, unregulated and regulated; each with pros and cons.
+Regulated supplies do not have many alternating design options, while unregulated supplies do not have the ability to supply constant voltage to a load.
 Often used by manufacturers to check the suitability of products to be used in other countries, AC power supplies can be used to change the voltage and also change the frequency.

 AC power sources are commonly used in the industrial and scientific sectors as lab instruments for compliance testing.
-Technicians also use power sources in the alternative energy, automotive, aerospace, power grid and telecommunications industries as well as for R&D testing.
+Technicians also use power sources in the automotive, aerospace, and power grid industries as well as for R&D testing.
 AC power supplies come as either single-phase or three-phase AC source units with varying input and output powers.
-Many conform to the requirements of industry standards like

 How does an AC Power Source work?